-Don’t ask users “would you use this?”, ask “would you pay for this?”
+Don’t ask users “would you use this?”, ask “would you buy this?”

 Validating the usefulness of a feature is still somewhat of a new concept to design teams.
 We’re certainly used to validating the usability of a design, but less so that the design is an effective and desirable solution to the person’s problem.